-Raising chickens and pigs free range and on pasture has many of the same benefits for the animals, land, and consumers as listed above for grassfed beef.
-The big difference is that chickens and pigs need to eat a much more varied diet.
-Cows, sheep, goats, and bison will thrive on a grass-based diet, but chickens and pigs need a diet including grains, vegetables, weeds, fruits and insects.
+Raising pigs free range and on pasture has many of the same benefits for the animals, land, and consumers as listed above for grassfed beef.
+The big difference is that pigs need to eat a much more varied diet.
+Cows, sheep, goats, and bison will thrive on a grass-based diet, but pigs need a diet including grains, vegetables, weeds, fruits and insects.

 Pigs raised on pasture have 300 percent more vitamin E and 74 percent more selenium (a vital antioxidant) in their milk than pigs raised in confinement, according to Don C. Mahan Professor of Animal Sciences at Ohio State University.
 This bounty of nutrients promotes healthier litters, shorter farrowing times, and good milk let down.
 The pigs' meat is enriched with vitamins as well.